JeremyLikesCats/dotfiles/README.md

-# dotfiles
+# dotfiles <br/>
+### the configs are copied a lot and i wasnt bothered to make it configurable lol<br/>
-im installing windows so these are for if I NEED LINUX AGAIN
+im installing windows so these are for if I NEED LINUX AGAIN<br/>

 <br/>Game launcher - Cartridges<br/>